music influence explorer

 Sonic elements

-Peter Hook's melodic bass lines
+Peter Hook's melodic, high-register bass lines

-Stephen Morris's tribal drumming
+Stephen Morris's precise, tribal drumming

 Start with these tracks